PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-10 00:33:30
+Last updated: 2024-04-10 00:34:03
-Random Quote: Robin: "Who wants hot-wings?"Lily: "I'm in... or maybe we should just pour hot-sauce on Barney, since he's a total chicken." - Lily Aldrin
+Random Quote: That's not a law, just a sword.
+Happens I got one too.  -  Yoren of the Night's Watch